unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/NormalMap.md

 # Normal Map Settings

-A texture that dictates the bumpiness of the material.
+Normal Map is a texture that dictates the bumpiness of the material.
 The **Unity Toon Shader** allows control over **Normal Map** strength and which areas it applies to.

 * [Normal Map](#normal-map)
 * [Normal Map Effectiveness](#normal-map-effectiveness)